jishnunand/url-shortner/README.md

-# rawdata
-raw data task for url shortner
+# Django Project for creating URL shortner by providing URL